data61/gnaf/gnaf-test/README.md

 The histogram and problematic input addresses are output as JSON.
 3. A [node.js](https://nodejs.org/en/) program [src/main/script/summary.js](src/main/script/summary.js) aggregates the above output into a single histogram.
 4. A [bash](https://www.gnu.org/software/bash/) script [src/main/script/run.sh](src/main/script/run.sh) runs all of the above.

+## Configuration

+Configuration is in [application.conf](src/main/resources/application.conf) and most settings can be overridden with environment variables.

 ## Dependencies